Dr. Babasaheb Ambedkar Technological University: Entrepreneurship and leadership

-Students developed a United Cell for Entrepreneurship and Leadership (UCEL) for students and alumnae in 2016.
-Later, after official affiliations it was upgraded and became the Institution's Innovation Council for DBATU (IIC x DBATU) along with an i2e Incubation Center.
-It led to weekly and monthly micro events.
+Students at the institution developed the United Cell for Entrepreneurship and Leadership (UCEL) in 2016, which was initially created for students and alumnae.
+Later, after obtaining official affiliations, it was upgraded and transformed into the Institution's Innovation Council for DBATU (IIC x DBATU), along with the establishment of an i2e Incubation Center.
+This development led to the organization of weekly and monthly micro events.

-A TEDxDBATU was first organised on 15 October 2016.
-Speakers including Padma Shri Sharad P. Kale and Anil Joshi delivered talks.
-TEDx DBATUSalon was the first and only midnight event in DBATU.